Ndanda Abbey: From mission station to abbatia nullius

-Expansion as an Abbey
+Expansion as an abbey

 World War II brought the internment of the German missionaries at Ndanda Abbey.
-Again, the Swiss Capuchins helped administer the territory in their absence.
+Swiss Capuchins again helped administer the territory in their absence.
 By 1946, the Germans were able to return and continue mission activity.

 Cultivating indigenous vocations was a slow process.
 The Missionary Sisters of Tutzing began accepting local candidates for a community of African Benedictine sisters in 1939, but the war interrupted this endeavor.
 Likewise, Bro.
 Patiens Holenstein began training African brothers in 1947, but did not meet with success.
 However, vocations from American and British abbeys provided Ndanda with an influx of new personnel.

 In 1949, Fr.
 Viktor Hälg succeeded Abbot Joachim as superior of the community.
 Two years later, Abbot-Bishop Viktor ordained Faustin Bwenje, the first indigenous priest of the Abbatia Nullius of Ndanda.

 As the monastic community expanded, their territory decreased.
 In 1963, Rome created the Diocese of Nachingwea in the western of the abbatia nullius.
 The remainder of the abbatia nullius became a diocese in 1972.
 The new bishop, a diocesan priest, took up residence in Mtwara.
 With this, Abbot-Bishop Viktor reverted to being the monastic community's religious superior.

 With the death of Abbot Viktor in 1975, Fr.
 Siegfried Hertlein became the third Abbot of Ndanda.
 After much discussion, the abbey finally opened a novitiate to train local monastic vocations.
 The first postulants were received in 1989.
 This development demonstrated the transition of Ndanda from being a mission station with a Benedictine orientation to being a monastery with a concern for cultivating a local Benedictine monasticism.

 Abbot Father Dionys Lindenmaier served as the fourth abbot from 2002 to 2015.
 He was succeeded by Abbot Placid Mtunggua, the first African.
 At the time of his abbatial benediction, about a third of the community still consisted of European monks.

 On 2 March 2021 the fifth abbot Placidus Mtunggua died from an infection with COVID-19.
 The former Mission Procurator of the Benedictine Congregation of Sankt Ottillien Fr.
 Christian Temu OSB was elected as his successor on 25 March 2021 and received the Abbatial blessing on 8 July 2021 by Bishop Titus Joseph Mdoe.